CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Related Work

 \myparagraph{Reinforcement Learning for Zero-Shot Learning.}

 RL for ZSL in images was introduced by Liu et al.~\cite{liu2018combining} by using a combination of ontology and RL.
-In zero-shot text classification, Ye et al.~\cite{ye2020zero} propose a self-training method to leverage unlabeled data.
-RL has also been used in the zero-shot setting for task generalization \cite{oh2017zero}, active learning \cite{fan2017learning}, and video object segmentation \cite{gowda2020alba}.
-To the best of our knowledge, there is no previous work using RL for optimizing centroids in zero-shot recognition. \myparagraph{Deep Approaches to Centroid Learning for Classification.}
+In Zero-Shot text classification, Ye et al.~\cite{ye2020zero} propose a self-training method to leverage unlabeled data.
+RL has also been used in the Zero-Shot setting for task generalization \cite{oh2017zero}, active learning \cite{fan2017learning}, and video object segmentation \cite{gowda2020alba}.
+To the best of our knowledge, there is no previous work using RL for optimizing centroids in Zero-Shot recognition. \\